 The pedagogy of the Paris School of Architecture is rooted in testing the complex and divergent issues in which architecture exists through a single, comprehensive, year-long studio project.
-Developing a post-graduate architectural project from September until June allows for greater time of research, narrative, representational expression, philosophical engagement, and craft output than found in other institutions with semester-long briefs.
+Developing a post-graduate architectural project from September until June allows for greater time of research, narrative, representational expression, philosophical engagement, and craft output than found in semester-long briefs.
 Such projects are intellectually demanding, and critically rigourous, with graduates leaving with portfolios with projects of great depth and complexity.

 The two year post-graduate course at the Paris School is composed of five subjects;

-*History & Theory
+*History & Theory / Critical Writing

 The History and Theory subject involves the study of the historic architecture and philosophical movements of Paris from Antiquity to the present day, and forward to projected future projects for the city.
 This is delivered through site visits, lecture series, talks, and seminars in the first two terms of the first year.